 –Looking for different apron pattern?
 Try this No Pattern Apron

 How to Make a Dish Towel Apron

 Start by taking your 2 towels and laying them like this, front side to the floor.
 Place the top towel vertically about 3/4 of the way down the other towel which should be horizontal.
-Pin the towels together like this.
+Pin the two towels together like this.

 If you are making the apron for yourself, now is a good time to measure and make sure you have the size right.
 Hold the top of the apron up to your chest slightly further than it will actually sit (you will fold over about an inch of the top).
 The bottom towel should be sitting right at your hips, if it doesn’t you will need to adjust.
-If you are making the apron for someone else you will have to make an educated guess on the size.
-As I mentioned above, I placed the top towel 3/4 of the way onto the second towel.
-I’m almost 5’5″ and have a long torso.

-Start sewing!
+Once you check that the towels are where you want them, you start sewing!
 Sew around the edge of the towel where you pinned so that the 2 towels are sewn together.
 Only sew on 3 sides of the towel, not across the top where the 2 towels meet so you will create a large pocket.
 If you want 2 pockets you can sew another line of stitches up the middle of the pocket to separate it into 2.
 I leave mine with one large pocket.

 Cut 3 lengths of the ribbon, 36 inches long each.
-Sew 2 of the ribbons onto the bottom towel, right where the two towels meet, to create the tie back for your waist.
+Sew 2 of the ribbons onto the bottom towel, right where the two towels meet, to create the tie back for around your waist.